csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ---
-title: Blue Eye Radio
+title: Blue Eye checkBox
 description:
 ---

-# Radio
+# Checkbox

-An advance Radio component that should render nicely on any platform.
+An advance CheckBox component that should render nicely on any platform.
 Supports a great level of customization.

 ## Installation